Skip to content

 Google Voice not working: Screenshot of that query in Google search

-We’ve identified nine common issues with the internet phone service below.
+We’ve identified 11 common issues with the internet phone service below.

 1. Unable to access Google Voice account

-At minimum, your Voice over Internet Protocol (VoIP) service should be one you can access.
-But if you’re running into errors with Google Voice, this could be an internet connection issue.
-Or, you may need to go into your Google Play Store or App Store to update to the latest version of the Voice app.
+At a minimum, your Voice over Internet Protocol (VoIP) service should be one you can access.
+If you’re running into errors with Google Voice, this could be an internet connection issue.
+Or you may need to go into your Google Play Store or App Store to update to the latest version of the Voice app.

-You can also run into issues if you are trying to have more than one Google Voice number on your phone.
+You can also run into issues if you’re trying to have more than one Google Voice number on your phone.

 Otherwise, there is a pesky situation in which you or your team members may not be able to access Voice through your Google accounts.